 Cacao is the source of chocolate and chocolate runs in the blood of the chocolatier.
 One of the perks of the job is that we know many our farmers personally and spend a fair amount of time visiting farms.
-At Dancing Lion Chocolate, we source nearly all of our cacao directly from folks such as the indigenous growers at Agrofloresta Mesoamericana in Mexico, our Mayan friends at BFREE Belize, and farmers from Hacienda Victoria, Ecuador.
+At Dancing Lion Chocolate, we source nearly all of our cacao directly from small growers and folks we know.

 At Hacienda Jeanmarie in Puerto Rico with owner Juan Echeverria (center) and Eduardo Cortes of Forteza Chocolate (right).